dev-mdsohagmiya/zoomstore-backend/README.md

 - **Photo Upload Support**: Added photo upload functionality for products and orders
 - **User Role Filtering**: Added role-based filtering and search for user management
 - **User Management System**: Complete CRUD operations for user management with role-based permissions
+- **Product Size and Color**: Added size and color properties to products with flexible input formats
 - **Enhanced API Responses**: Updated all responses to include photo URLs and filtering information
 - **Comprehensive Testing**: Added test scripts for all new features
 - **Improved Documentation**: Updated README with detailed examples and usage instructions